Now that 2018 is ending, check out some favorite staff picks and highlights from Arapahoe Libraries. We can't wait to see what next year brings!

 - Eloise May Library's children's area was expanded as was parking for patrons.

 - Creative Specialists now staff the Makerspace at Castlewoodopens a new window and the Recording Studiosopens a new window at Southglenn and Smoky Hill Libraries.

 - The Studio at Southglenn Library was remodeled to make space for the Interaction Station, a joint effort with the City of Centennial and Arrow Electronics.

 - A new meeting and study room reservation systemopens a new window launched in February with intuitive visual boxes (and it's mobile-friendly!).

 - If you watched PBS this spring, you may have seen Arapahoe Libraries' early literacy-based television spot.

 - If you listened to Colorado Public Radio this fall, you may have heard Arapahoe Libraries' 15-second radio spot.

 - Arapahoe Libraries was awarded the Julie J. Boucher Memorial Award for Intellectual Freedom from the Colorado Association of Libraries.

 - Want to get in touch?
-Arapahoe Libraries launched a chat function which has received positive reviews, and Arapahoe Libraries also reworked the Contact Us form on the website to make it even easier to reach a staff member.
+Arapahoe Libraries launched a chat functionopens a new window which has received positive reviews, and Arapahoe Libraries also reworked the Contact Us formopens a new window on the website to make it even easier to reach a staff member.